WALA Plant Library

 Its stimulation of the circulation supports the regenerating action of Dr.Hauschka Neem Hair Lotion which strengthens the hair and scalp.

 In WALA medicines Arnica is used in the treatment of sprains and bruises.
-Arnica Essence*, for example, is a tincture for external use which is used for blunt injuries with sprains, contusions and bruises, also for sore muscles, myogelosis and subacute and chronic joint problems.
+Arnica Ointment* and Arnica Essence*, for example, are used externally to treat blunt injuries with sprains, contusions, bruises and haematomas.
 Arnica Wipes* are a must in every first aid kit.
 The convenient individually wrapped, ready-to-use wipes are ideal for travel and hiking.

 Arnica preparations should not be used in hypersensitivity to Arnica.
 In rare cases, if there is hypersensitivity to Arnica, allergic skin reactions can occur.
 In this case the preparation should be discontinued.